-Elective Officers - Governor, Lieutenant Governor, Attorney General, Secretary of State, and Treasurer.
+Elective Officers - The Governor, Lieutenant Governor, Attorney General, Secretary of State, and Treasurer of the State of Colorado.

-Institution of Higher Education - A college or university in Colorado State government created by law, executive order, or any other authority that has not elected to be exempt from these Fiscal Rules under §24-30-202(13)(b), C.R.S.
+Institution of Higher Education - A college or university in Colorado state government created by law, executive order, or any other authority that has not elected to be exempt from these Fiscal Rules under 24-30-202(13)(b), C.R.S.